United States Maritime Administration

 The United States Maritime Administration (MARAD) is an agency of the United States Department of Transportation.
 MARAD administers financial programs to develop, promote, and operate the U.S. Maritime Service and the U.S. Merchant Marine.
 In addition, it conducts research and development activities in the maritime field; regulates the transfer of U.S. documented vessels to foreign registries; maintains equipment, shipyard facilities, and reserve fleets of Government-owned ships essential for national defense.
 MARAD also maintains the National Defense Reserve Fleet (NDRF) as a ready source of ships for use during national emergencies and logistically supporting the military when needed.
+MARAD also manages the Ready Reserve Force (RFF) and operates the U.S. Merchant Marine Academy at Kings Point.

 History

 When the United States Maritime Commission was abolished on May 24, 1950, its functions were split between the Federal Maritime Board which was responsible for regulating shipping and awarding subsidies for construction and operation of merchant vessels, and Maritime Administration, which was responsible for administering subsidy programs, maintaining the national defense reserve merchant fleet, and operating the United States Merchant Marine Academy.

 In 1961, the Federal Maritime Board regulatory functions were assumed by the newly created Federal Maritime Commission, while the subsidy functions were assigned to the Maritime Subsidy Board of the Maritime Administration.
+In 1964, the US was only moving about 15% of the world's cargo and goods by sea.
+The Maritime Administration instituted three programs to increase U.S. ship building and make the new U.S. built hulls more efficient and carry larger payloads.

 On August 6, 1981, MARAD came under control of the Department of Transportation thereby bringing all transportation programs under one cabinet-level department.

+In 2026, Transportation Secretary Sean Duffy announced a new initiative to develop Small Modular Reactors (SMRs) for commercial vessels, hoping to make nuclear-powered ships part of the U.S. shipping ecosystem.